null

 Step 3: Replace the door with a soundproof door

 We also have many customers who are looking for a true soundproof door.
 These tend to be commercial buildings who need serious sound reduction (office, military, schools) or for recording studio soundproofing.
-For scenarios like this, we recommend our STC 56 Sound Lock Soundproof Door.
+For a recording studio door, we recommend our STC 56 Sound Lock Soundproof Door.
 It’s a beautiful door that is the best performing interior wood door on the market.

 While there’s nothing wrong with a homemade, half-baked soundproofing solution, we find it’s helpful to understand the principles behind WHY something works to give yourself the best chance at success.
 Hopefully this article helped you understand a bit better why if you’re attempting to block out noise with a blanket you found around the house or in the back of your moving truck, the results are modest or non-existent.
 If you're considering using moving blankets for soundproofing, we recommend you read our article on the topic first before buying on Amazon.
 If you want to use sound blankets for AC soundproofing, we have the blankets for you!
 As always, please reach out to us at Second Skin Audio if you’d like help coming up with a custom soundproofing solution.